mohalogiciels/Windows8.1LoginScreenFix/README.md

 Version 2.3 of this program

 ## Contact me ##
 * Something doesn’t work right, or the translation is wrong?
-You are welcome to write in the issues and discussions tab!
+You are welcome to write in the [issues](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/issues) and [discussions](https://github.com/mohalogiciels/Windows8.1LoginScreenFix/discussions) tab, or use the contact info in the `?` -> `Contact me` menu at the top.
 Your help is very appreciated 😄